ghostkilla1212/fxtube.html/README.md

 More features and improvements may come in the future. 🚀

-#⚠️ IMPORTANT — Privacy & Data
+⚠️ IMPORTANT — PRIVACY & DATA

-Fixtube does NOT store your data. 🔒
+🔒 Fixtube does NOT store your data

 Everything in Fixtube is virtual and only for demonstration/testing purposes.

 Your login information, account data and other entered information are not stored.

 🎥 Fixtube is only for watching and exploring the available content.